Find your fixed rate mortgage with Mortgage Advice Bureau

 A 2 year fix may be best if you:

-• Want to be tied in for a shorter period in case mortgage rates fall in future but you also have the flexibility to cover higher mortgage payments if mortgage rates increase.
+• Want to be tied in for a shorter period in case mortgage rates fall in future and you also have the flexibility to cover higher mortgage payments if mortgage rates increase.

 • Plan to move house in the medium term.
 While many mortgages are portable, which means you’ll keep the same rate and features when you move house, you’ll need to complete a new mortgage application and there’s no guarantee your lender will let you do it.
 So you may prefer to take out a shorter, 2 year fixed mortgage deal.
 Read Selling a house with a mortgage.

-• Expect to come into a significant amount of money in the next couple of years and plan to use this to pay off part of your mortgage without worrying about an early repayment charge.
-However, you can get fixed rate mortgages with no limits on overpayments so discuss this with a mortgage broker.
+• Expect to come into a significant amount of money in the next couple of years and plan to use this to pay off part of your mortgage without worrying about an early repayment charge – although, you can get fixed rate mortgages with no limits on overpayments so discuss this with a mortgage broker.

 Pros of a 5 year fixed deal